Course Length: 5 days

 - Health and safety concerns– aspect of occupational health and safety are discussed, with the need to protect the working and the environment emphasized.

-- Constituent material properties and effects – an in-depth discussion of fiber and resin properties with their individual impact on the composite materials is presented in this section.
+- Constituent material properties and effects – an in-depth discussion of fiber and resin properties with their individual impact on composite structures.

 - Composite component manufacture – several methods are available to manufacture (fabricate) composite structures.
-These will be discussed in depth and consideration to the end product quality and performance will be reviewed.
+These methods will be discussed with consideration given to the facility requirements, product quality, and structural performance.

 - The properties of a single layer (ply) – from the constituent materials the single layer (ply or lamina) behavior and engineering properties are explained without the mathematic rigor, but with sufficient detail to understand the complexity of composite material engineering mechanics.